Chicago Weather: Heat wave continues Saturday

 The National Weather Service has issued an Excessive Heat Warning which is in effect for Cook County until 7 p.m.
 Sunday and until 10 p.m.
 Saturday for surrounding counties.

-Saturday's high is forecast to be 98, one short of the record of 99 and peak heat index readings expected to top 105 degrees.
+Saturday's high is forecast to be 98, one degree short of the record of 99, and peak heat index readings are expected to top 105 degrees.
 On Friday, the high was 96 degrees, one degree short of the record of 97 degrees.

-There are more than 80 events in the Chicago area this weekend, and the message from city officials is to try and be careful and a lot of people are heeding that warning.
+There are more than 80 events in the Chicago area this weekend, and the message from city officials is to be careful.
+A lot of people are heeding that warning.

-"Very prepared, lots of water.
-Carrying it with us, and hopefully it will stay cool," said concertgoer Meghan Powers.
+At Chicago SummerDance Saturday evening, dancers had to watch more than their steps as the temperature hovered in the 90s.

+"Don't over exert yourself, take your time on the dance floor," said salsa instructor Miguel Mendez.
+"No reason to be pounding the floor.
+Let your body glide.
+Cool off and drink water."

 Chicago's Office of Emergency Management reminds you to stay hydrated, wear light-colored clothing, and don't spend too much time in the sun.